 - a.
 Cannot be accomplished solely by either sector; - b.
 Have an experienced and proven private partner(s); - c.
-Do not unduly enrich the private partner(s);

-- d.
-Provide tangible and measurable public benefits in terms of tax and other revenue, construction and permanent jobs, livable((-))wages with benefits and a wage-progression strategy, and public amenities; and - e.
-Will use the King County Jobs Initiative, or other entities with similar programs, as their first source of referral for training and employing low-income, low-skill residents in entry-level and semi-skilled jobs. - ED-210 King County should support programs and strategies to expand international trade, including those that: - a.
-Promote, market, and position the county for increased export, import, and foreign investment opportunities; and - b.
-Provide technical assistance, training, and opportunities for local firms wishing to export. - ED-211 King County should support programs and strategies to preserve and plan for an adequate supply of industrial and commercial land, including but not limited to: - a.
-Complying with the State of Washington Buildable Lands Program - RCW 36.70A.215 and, in cooperation with the cities, inventory and monitor the use of industrial, commercial, and residential lands every five years; - Partnering with other jurisdictions and the private sector, to advocate for development and maintenance of a regional Geographic Information System to track the supply of land; - c.
-Actively applying for federal, state, and other resources to help defray the costs of assessment, remediation, and redevelopment of private and/or public Brownfields; - d.
-Selling county-owned surplus industrial and commercial lands for development by the private sector; - e.
+Do not unduly enrich the private partner(s); - d.
+Provide tangible and measurable public benefits in terms of tax and other revenue, construction and permanent jobs, livable wages with benefits and a wage-progression strategy, and public amenities; and - e.
+Will use the King County Jobs Initiative, or other entities with similar programs, as their first source of referral for training and employing low-income, low-skill residents in entry-level and semi-skilled jobs.

+King County should support programs and strategies to expand international trade, including those that:

+- a.
+Promote, market, and position the county for increased export, import, and foreign investment opportunities; ((and)) - b.
+Promote the health and viability of the region's export and import gateways through active collaboration with the Northwest Seaport Alliance and the Port of Seattle: - c.
+Provide technical assistance, training, and opportunities for local firms wishing to export; and - d.
+Partner with regional trade groups to promote assistance, opportunities and partnerships to connect current and potential exporters with international markets.

+King County should support programs and strategies to preserve and plan for an adequate supply of industrial and commercial land, including but not limited to:

+- a.
+Complying with the State of Washington Buildable Lands Program RCW 36.70A.215 - and, in cooperation with the cities, inventory and monitor the use of industrial, commercial, and residential lands every five years; - Partnering with other jurisdictions and the private sector, to advocate for development and maintenance of a regional Geographic Information System to track the supply of land; - Actively applying for federal, state, and other resources to help defray the costs of assessment, remediation, and redevelopment of private and/or public Brownfields; - Selling county-owned surplus industrial and commercial lands for development by the private sector; - e.
 Promoting the redevelopment and infill of industrial and commercial areas and explore the feasibility of using incentives to achieve this goal; and - f.
-Preventing the encroachment of non-industrial uses on industriallyzoned land and the rezoning of industrial land to other uses.
+Preventing the encroachment of non-industrial uses on industrially-zoned land and the rezoning of industrial land to other uses. - ED-212 King County shall encourage and support community based and community led efforts to support and retain existing small businesses while improving and revitalizing business corridors and districts in need of such. - ED-213